feathery-org/slate/source/index.html.md

 ]
 ```

-Get the step events for a user, grouped by form and ordered by time.
+Get the form events for a user, including when they loaded, completed, or skipped a given step.

 ### HTTP Request